jacksorjacksor/BuildYourOwnDeveloperBlogWithUmbraco15AndAstro/README.md

 You will be following along the exercise content in the Astro application.

+## 7. Add Astro Extention into VS Code

+If you are using VS Code, you can install the [Astro Extension](https://marketplace.visualstudio.com/items?itemName=astro-build.astro-vscode) for syntax highlighting.

-## 7. Tell the teacher you are done 🙋‍♀️
+## 8. Tell the teacher you are done 🙋‍♀️

 ... also, help anyone else who may be having issues 😊